 In some minivans, the rear seats have their own multimedia, tables, climate control.

-Minivans are the favorite class of taxi in Europe and Japan due to their capacity and ease of entry/exit.
+Minivans are the favorite class of taxi in Europe and Japan due to capacity and ease of entry/exit.

 Although in Europe and the USA the popularity of minivans has somewhat decreased due to crossovers, in Asia, the demand for them continues to grow.